-where $T^{\mathrm{LL}}_{n^{\Sigma}}$ is a large constant (``big-M'') ensuring that only one child can determine the active maximum, achieved through the following additional constraint:
+Here $T^{\mathrm{LL}}_{n^{\Sigma}}$ is a large constant (big-$M$) ensuring that only one child can determine the active maximum, achieved through the following additional constraint:

-In this formulation, the approximation provides a lower bound of the actual log-sum-exp value, sufficient when maximizing likelihood or probability mass.
+yielding a lower bound on the true log--sum--exp value, which is sufficient when maximizing likelihood or probability mass.

-Overall, these constraints encode the structure of the SPN within a mixed-integer linear program.
+Overall, these constraints encode the SPN structure within a mixed--integer linear program.
 Product nodes remain linear, while sum nodes require a small number of binary variables per mixture component.
-This formulation enables the direct inclusion of probabilistic reasoning inside optimization models, allowing the evaluation of likelihood-based or chance-constrained objectives using standard MILP solvers.
-Table \ref{tab:notation} summarizes the most relevant notation used in this section.
+This formulation enables the evaluation of likelihood--based or chance--constrained objectives to be handled by standard MILP solvers.

-\textbf{Computational Scaling and Scenario Independence.} Its favorable computational scaling is a key advantage of reformulating the problem as a chance-constrained optimization with a tractable probabilistic model.
-In traditional scenario-based formulations, the number of variables and constraints grows proportionally to the number of sampled uncertainty realizations, i.e., $\mathcal{O}(K)$.
-This linear (or sometimes superlinear) growth rapidly increases the computational burden as the number of scenarios $K$ grows, since each additional scenario introduces a new set of operational constraints.
-As illustrated in Figure \ref{fig:scaling_spn}, this significantly increases solver time, especially when thousands of scenarios are required to capture high-dimensional uncertainty.